HOSPICE CLINICAL–LEGAL ANALYSIS FRAMEWORK

 Response DelayDelayed RN response to distress calls.

-Documentation GapMissing visit notes, inconsistent medication logs.
+Documentation GapMissing visit notes or inconsistent medication logs.

 Communication BreakdownFamily reports of unanswered calls or unclear instructions.